 Research at the Frick

-The Frick Collection LIbrary
+The Frick Collection Library

 The Frick's Library book and photograph research collections relate chiefly to paintings, drawings, sculpture, prints, and illuminated manuscripts from the fourth to the mid-twentieth centuries by European and American artists.
 Known internationally for its rich holdings of auction and exhibition catalogs, the Library is a leading site for collecting and provenance research.
 The collections can be searched using the online catalog, FRESCO.
 It contains records for the book collection, photo archive collection, auction catalogs collection, microfilm collection, and electronic resources.
 Particularly interesting for researchers in the Frick Collection Digital Archive.